dishonesthips/slackdblog/README.md

 A few weeks later, one of our coworkers suggested an acronym bot for our Slack workspace.
 There were so many acronyms flying around that it was hard to keep up.

-> INSERT A SENTENCE WITH A BUNCH OF ACRONYMS
+> GCP is having trouble.
+The GCLB fronting GKE is not communicating with the PAN which is causing the ILB to fail its health check.
+We should check the WAF to see if packets are being dropped.

 What the fuck??

 The goal was to allow users to select a message and get Jeanie to give them a run down of whatever acronyms were used.
 We also wanted a way to croudsource the acronyms and use a voting system to settle disputes.
-Honestly, we could have done it with a regular database and a web front-end (and the UX would have suffered for it) but we used this as an excuse to build SlackDB.
+Honestly, we could have done it with any regular database and a web front-end (and the UX would have suffered for it) but we used this as an excuse to build SlackDB.

 So how do you go about using Slack as a database?

+We started by taking advantage of Slack's reply thread structure.
+Messages are keys and replies to that message are values.